Visperi/GlasnostBot/README.md

 All text from shorter than 2000 character messages, including forwards, edits and replies, are supported and forwarded from Telegram channel/group/chat to an arbitrary amount of Discord channels.

-The capability of editing and replying to old Discord messages depends solely on if they are found in the sqlite3 this bot uses. database.
-A cleanup loop is automatically run every 6 hours and removes over 30 days old references.
+The capability of editing and replying to old Discord messages depends solely on if they are found in the sqlite3 database this bot uses.
+A cleanup background loop is automatically run every 6 hours and removes over 30 days old references.

 The telegram library used in this bot is also made by me and has its own repository [telegram.py](https://github.com/Visperi/telegram.py).